dk14/marlowe-wolfram-webdoc/README.md

 Check security manually: https://sitecheck.sucuri.net/results/https/dk14.github.io/marlowe-wolfram-webdoc/eurocall

 Website is using snapshotted webarchived version of Marlowe Playground, so use it only for educational purposes, and rely on https://play.marlowe.iohk.io/#/ for actual contract development.

+Website is using bitcoinjs-lib and experimental cryptography, so use cryptographic tooling for educational purposes only.